 5) Check your eyesight

-Adjusting to the fading light as day turns into night can be hard.
+Adjusting to fading light can be hard.
 This is usually when you notice vision problems.
 You might struggle to see traffic signs clearly because of the glare of other vehicles and traffic lights.
 If you notice this, then you should book an eye test.
 Then you can make sure you’re wearing the correct glasses for driving at night if you need them.

 6) Keep essential items in your car